-After spending more then 7 years in Mohali, Kavita moved back home and is currently gearing up to study aspects of the C. elegans nervous system at The Centre for Neuroscience (CNS) at Indian Institute of Science (IISc), Bangalore.
+After spending more than 7 years in Mohali, Kavita moved back home in 2019 and is currently studying aspects of the C. elegans nervous system at The Centre for Neuroscience (CNS) at Indian Institute of Science (IISc), Bangalore.

 vanditabhat [at] iisc [dot] ac [dot] in

-Vandita joined the Babu lab, IISc Bangalore, in 2021 as a Post-doctoral researcher.
-She is interested in mechanisms of translational control of CREB signaling which may play a pivotal role in memory formation.
+Vandita joined the Babu lab, IISc, Bangalore in 2021 as a Post-doctoral researcher.
+She is currently an IISc, Institute of Eminence (IoE) Postdoctoral Fellow.
+Vandita is interested in mechanisms controlling RNA expression in neurons, which may play a pivotal role in memory formation.

 umer.bhat [at] babulab [dot] org

-Umer is interested in studying the role of neuropeptide in locomotory circuit of C. elegans.
+Umer is interested in studying the role of neuropeptides

 Apart from research, Umer is very interested in photography.